osmlab/name-suggestion-index/CONTRIBUTING.md

 1. Before adding a new brand, the minimum information you should know is the correct tagging required for instances of the brand (`name`, `brand` and what it is - e.g. `shop=food`).
 Ideally you also have `brand:wikidata` and `brand:wikipedia` tags for the brand and any other appropriate tags - e.g. `cuisine`.

-2. Add your new entry anywhere in `config/canonical.json` (it will be sorted alphabetically later) and using the `"tags"` key add all appropriate OSM tags.
-Refer to [here](#card_file_box--about-configcanonicaljson) if you're not familiar with the syntax.
+2. Add your new entry anywhere into the appropriate file under `brands/*` (the files will be sorted alphabetically later) and using the `"tags"` key add all appropriate OSM tags.
+Refer to [here](#card_file_box--about-the-brand-files) if you're not familiar with the syntax.

 3. Add the `"nocount": true` key to your new entry as this will suppress the warnings that it doesn't appear often in OSM.

 4. If the brand only has locations in a known set of countries add the `"countryCodes": []` key to your new entry.
 This takes an array of [ISO 3166-1 alpha-2 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) in lowercase (e.g. `["de", "at", "nl"]`).

 5. If instances of this brand are commonly mistagged add the `"match": []` key to list these.
-Again, refer to [here](#card_file_box--about-configcanonicaljson) for syntax.
+Again, refer to [here](#card_file_box--about-the-brand-files) for syntax.

 6. Run `npm run build` and resolve any [duplicate name warnings](#thinking--resolve-warnings).